UK Economy: Productivity vs Growth

 ‘perfect storm’ of under-productivity, combined with sluggish or even

-The key contributory factor that most pundits agree on seems to be chronic under-investment in both the public and business sectors.
+The key contributory factor that most pundits agree on seems to have been chronic under-investment in both the public and business sectors over the last 40 years.
 Productivity declined sharply after 1979, due largely to the loss of our heavy industries.
-This was due to the rising cost of UK labour induced by over-powerful unions, which effectively priced us out of world markets, and the policy changes of successive governments (of both persuasions) thereafter, favouring increasing reliance on imports over self-sufficiency in resources as expedient.
+This was due to the rising cost of UK labour induced by over-powerful unions, which effectively priced us out of world markets, and the policy changes of successive governments (of both persuasions) thereafter, favouring increasing reliance on imports over self-sufficiency in resources as an the easiest expedient.

 A more recent factor, the persistence of relatively low business- and